top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-final-project-report.md

 Here, the detection algorithm could be improved.
 As described above, it starts to lag after a certain time and needs to be restarted time and again.
 Otherwise the algorithm is not very robust.
 Additionally, the tradeoff between false positives and false negatives could be tuned.
 Right now, the Duckiebots are far more likely to detect vehicles that are not there then to not detect vehicles that are there.
 While this makes sense in order to avoid collisions, it can also lead to a Duckiebot waiting for a long time at a free intersection.
 Also, the detection requires a lot of computational power from the Duckiebots that is currently not available other than on a laptop.
 This leads to the aforementioned lagging.
 Maybe, there is a different solution?

 ### Future Avenues Follow the Leader
-An improvement for the Follow the Leader algorithm could be to git rid of the fiducial tags and try to follow each other solely depending on detecting the other duckiebots.
+An improvement for the Follow the Leader algorithm could be to git rid of the fiducial tags and try to follow each other solely depending on detecting the other Duckiebots.
 This could be done with the detection node we used for the imlicit coordination, however the detection is a lot less robust.